Suspect sought for deadly midtown Atlanta shooting apprehended

 Shortly after the shooting, U.S. Sen. Raphael Warnock of Georgia took to the Senate floor to decry gun violence and to urge his colleagues to advance gun reform.

-"There have been so many mass shootings ... that, tragically, we act as if this is routine," Warnock said during a 12-minute speech.
+"There have been so many mass shootings ... that, tragically, we act as if this is routine," the Democrat said during a 12-minute speech.
 "We behave as if this is normal.
 It is not normal."

 The Atlanta pastor added: "I shudder to say it, but the truth is, in a real sense, it's only a matter of time that this kind of tragedy comes knocking on your door."